earthly/website/website/faq.md

 At a technical level, both Nix and Earthly use Linux namespaces to provide file system isolation.
 Earthly uses namespaces via Runc, using BuildKit whereas Nix uses them directly.

 At a higher level, though, Earthly is focused on providing an easy to write language for declaring all the steps of a complex build pipeline.
-This often includes things that may not be a good fix of the Nix build model, such as code linting, starting up and tearing down dependent services, making network calls and running integration tests.
+This often includes things that may not be a good fit of the Nix build model, such as code linting, starting up and tearing down dependent services, making network calls and running integration tests.

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="bazel">How is Earthly different from Bazel?<span class="hide"><a href="#bazel">¶</a></span></h2>